the main vine, not the loose one.

 whiteboard for students to record new shapes as they found them.

-Reflection and rotation needed some discussion.
-Some shapes are
+Reflection and rotation needed some discussion as well.
+It is

-flips or rotations of others and we just need the one shape that
+rotations of others and we just need the one shape that represents

 Task 3 --- A Problem, "Have we got all the shapes?"
 How can we